|Residential Electrical work can bring you to a Cabin in the woods...|

 ➪ Don't get mud on the carpet from your shoes or your ladder.

-➪ Don't bang or scratch your tools, or your tool belt, against the cabinets.
+➪ Don't allow your tools or your tool belt/buckle to scratch or dent the cabinets.

 ➪ Don't drop screws or little pieces of your copper wires on the hardwood floor for someone else to step on and scratch the flooring.

-➪ Don't set your drink on a wooden desk top to stain a mark.
+➪ Don't set your drink on a wooden desk top the moisture will leave a damaging mark.

 ➪ Don't smoke in the house without permission.

-Treat the house like it was yours.
-If you don't, be prepared for an emotional outburst from the customer.
+If you act careless be prepared for an emotional outburst from the customer and the builder.

 Work it like it's hot even if it's not.